aronweiler/assistant/README.md

 ## Pre-requisites for running in Docker
 - Docker ([Docker Desktop](https://www.docker.com/products/docker-desktop/) is what I use) installed and running on your computer
 - Git (Optional- you can just grab the [docker-compose.yml](docker-compose.yml) and [.env.template](.env.template) from the GitHub UI here)
-- An OpenAI Account and API key (or local models)
+- An OpenAI Account and API key

 The steps to run the docker version is as follows: